Agent Class — Deep Dive¶

 async for event in app.astream(

-{"messages": [Message.text_message("Tell me a story")]},
+{"messages": [Message.text_message("Tell me about Python")]},

 ):

-π Agent Class vs Custom Functions¶
+Agent Class vs Custom Functions¶

-| Aspect | Agent Class | Custom Functions |
+| Aspect | Agent Class | Custom Async Functions |

 |---|---|---|